Q. How big are the class sizes?

 A. One of Gayhurst’s strengths is that it caters for families who wish to follow either the independent or the state grammar school systems.
 There is a list of ‘next schools’ on the website.
 Slightly more than half the children tend to go to Bucks grammar schools.
 The remainder go to a variety of schools including Eton, Piper’s Corner, Rugby, Claires Court, Wellington, Merchant Taylors, Berkhamsted, Royal Masonic, Shiplake and many others.
 For more details, please click here to see the link to Future Schools.

 Q. Does the school stream or set the children and if so at what stage?

 A. Differentiation within a class begins subtly very early on.
 However formal setting on ability in English and Mathematics begins in Year 4.

 Q. What sort of extra-curricular activities are there?

-A. A huge variety from horse riding, gymnastics, skiing and sailing to chess and cooking.
+A. A huge variety from gymnastics, skiing and archery to chess, Lego and cooking.

 Q. How did Gayhurst do in the last inspection?